solidjs-community/solid-dsl/README.md

 ## Details

 Solid's compiler is based on a Babel transformer called [babel-preset-solid](https://www.npmjs.com/package/babel-preset-solid).
 It's based on the critical work done by Ryan C. on [dom-expressions](https://github.com/ryansolid/dom-expressions) which is the critical piece.
+A lot of the experiments in this package should aim to build onto these dependencies.
+Since those are core managed we need to treat them as lower level dependencies if possible or define a way to enhance them progressively.

 ## General Improvements vs Radical